hiroara/bunshin-no-jutsu/README.md

 ![Bunshin no Jutsu](./images/ninja.svg)

-Bunshin-no-Jutsu is a CLI to make copies of your files.
+Bunshin-no-Jutsu is a CLI to make complete copies of your files.
 You can use this for making backup :)

-For example, you can copy your project under a directory which syncs with Dropbox.

 This tool works as a configuration-oriented tool.
 The name of the configuration file is `.makimono.yml` :scroll:

+## Usecase

+### Working with Dropbox

+For example, you can copy your project under a directory which syncs with Dropbox.

+Dropbox is sometimes heavy especially when we have many files, and doing many writing/deleting files.
+(e.g. Developing a nodejs project under Dropbox directory and build it)

+In this case, we can reduce the waste of machine resources by using Bunshin-no-Jutsu.

+This can be done by syncing two directories:

+- `~/dev/some-project`: Working directory
+- `~/Dropbox/dev/some-project`: Backup directory to sync with Dropbox

 ## Getting Started